ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/settings/manage-database-group.markdown

 as well as tasks that are defined on the database, are written to the [Database Record](../../../todo-update-me-later).
 The database record exists in each node in the cluster.
 <br/>
-* When a new node is added and a mentor is needed for the new node, or when a new task is added, each node in the Database Group checks the Database Record and calculates (according to a pre-defined algorithm) to see if he is the task owner.
+* When a new node is added and a mentor is needed for the new node, or when a new task is added,
+  each node in the Database Group checks the Database Record and determines (based on a pre-defined algorithm) if it is the task owner.
 {NOTE/}

 {PANEL/}